Today we spill the secrets on one of our favorite things to do. How to chalk paint furniture – our best tips.

 This topic is hands-down the one we get the most questions asked about.
 If you have never chalk painted furniture or anything else before, this post is for you!
 By the time you get finished reading how to chalk paint furniture-our best tips, you will feel confident and anxious to get started with your first project.
 If you are already a chalk painting pro, we hope that you pick up a few tips from us.
 We would love to have your input too!

-The very best part about today’s post is that you won’t gain just our chalk painting tips.
-You will also have the advice of our design friends.
 One thing that we have learned over the years, no two chalk painting methods seem to be alike.

 After reading our comprehensive guide How to Paint Chalk Furniture – Our Best Tips you will be more than ready to paint furniture!